vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 1. **OPC UA.** The I/O device exposes an OPC UA endpoint and Peakboard connects as a client to this OPC UA server.
 Depending on the device, the number of Peakboard clients might be limited to 3 or 5.
 2. **MQTT.** The I/O device is connected to an MQTT broker and Peakboard also connects to this broker.
 The bidirectional dataflow is established by exchanging messages through MQTT topics.
-3. **Modbus.** The I/O device offers a modbus TCP endpoint and can be addressed by using the Modbus data source within the Peakboard application.
+3. **Modbus.** The I/O device exposes a Modbus TCP endpoint and can be addressed by using the Modbus data source in the Peakboard application.
-4. **REST API.** The I/O device offers some kind of REST API endpoint that can be used by using the JSON data source.
+4. **REST API.** The I/O device exposes a REST API endpoint that Peakboard can use with the JSON data source.
-5. **PLC.** The I/O device is actually not directly connected to the network, but connected to a PLC.
-In that case the Peakboard application talks to the PLC (could be Siemens, Mitsubishi, Rockwell or any other).
-This way only makes sense when the Peakboard app already uses this PLC connection for other activities.
+5. **PLC.** The I/O device is not directly connected to the network, but instead connected to a PLC.
+In this case, the Peakboard application talks to the PLC (could be Siemens, Mitsubishi, Rockwell, or any other).
+This method only makes sense when the Peakboard app already uses this PLC connection for other activities.

 ### Advantech WISE-4012